Szabolcs1972/U2bDownloader/README.md

 - Double click to the icon of the program to start
 - Microsoft Defender SmartScreen is going to pop up
 - You can allow to run the program, Manufacturer: szlavikszabolcs@szlavikszabolcs.hu
+- You can get message to have PySimpleGUI licence.
+You can choose 30-days free trial, or you can ask licence as a Hobbyist programmer for 1 year
-- The video or the music is going to be downloaded to the Desktop.
+- The video or the music is going to be downloaded to the Desktop or where you run the exe.

 The process of the downloads:
 1. Find your favourite video In YouTube